BeatriceStanila/LearningNotes-Hub/HeadFirstOfSoftwareArchitecture/Chapter1-SotwareArchitectureDemystified.md

 1. **Is it strategic or tactical?**

 **STRATEGIC DECISIONS** are long-term and influence future actions or decisions.
-The more strategic the decision, the more it stis toward the architecture side of the spectrum.
+The more strategic the decision, the more it sits toward the architecture side of the spectrum.

 **TACTICAL DECISIONS** are short-term and generally stand independent of other actions or decisions.